sano-jin/python-in-ocaml/README.md

-# go-in-ocaml
+# python-in-ocaml

-A very small subset of Go (like) language interpreter written in OCaml.
+A very small subset of Python written in OCaml.

 ## How to use